-Los Angeles area beaches start off kind of slow, but as you move up the coast they finish strong.
+Southern Los Angeles County beaches start off kind of slow, but as you move up the coast they finish strong.
 At the southwest tip of the county coastline is Palos Verdes, a 1000-foot high rock outcropping with a rocky shoreline below, and east and south is Long Beach harbor.
 While both of these locales have excellent tourist attraction offerings, neither would be considered “beach-goer friendly.”

 More often considered the gems of Los Angeles area beaches, however, are Manhattan Beach, Hermosa Beach and Redondo Beach, all in what is known as the South Bay.
 The sands are perfect, beach access is easy, amenities are close by and the on-beach activities available are world class.
-Between surfing, swimming, beach volleyball and strolling along The Strand (walkway), it is easy to enjoyably fill your day.
+Between surfing, swimming, beach volleyball and strolling along The Strand (walkway), it’s easy to enjoyably fill your day.
 These areas are casual and laid-back, so restaurants tend to cater to the beach goer.
 Accommodations range from beachfront hotels to incredible vacation rentals on The Strand.

-There’s a lovely pier stretching into the Pacific Ocean at all three of these Los Angeles area beach towns have piers, and the restaurants, shops and traveler accommodations tend to be centered around them.
-Redondo tends to be a little more formal, especially around the marina area where you can find plenty of steakhouses and four-star hotels.
+There’s a lovely pier stretching into the Pacific Ocean at all three of these Los Angeles area beach towns, and the restaurants, shops and traveler accommodations are largely centered around them.
+Redondo tends to be a little more formal, especially around the marina area where you can find plenty of steakhouses and hotels.

 North of Manhattan Beach is El Segundo, home of several oil refineries and beaches that are desolate for a reason: there’s nothing around and the air is foul.
 Best to steer clear here, unless you need serious solitude.
 The next beach north is near Los Angeles International Airport, and like El Segundo, it tends to be desolate except for the occasional intrepid surfer.

-Just north of the Marina del Rey inlet is Venice Beach, famous for rollerblading, muscle builders, cheap hotels, exotic people and the unconventional.
+Just north of the Marina Del Rey inlet is Venice Beach, famous for rollerblading, muscle builders, exotic people and the unconventional.
 Accommodations cover the range, and the restaurant scene is excellent.
 Even though it’s a beautiful beach, most people don’t come here for simple swimming.
-It’s “slink or swim” for the ladies and a parade of bravura for the men.
+It’s a bit “slink or swim” for the ladies and a parade of bravura for the men.
 Honestly, though, people-watching here is also a popular “sport,” and no trip to Los Angeles is complete without a few hours (at least) on Venice Beach.

-A bit further north is Santa Monica, home of Santa Monica State Beach… and aging starlets, residents who commute downtown on the Santa Monica Freeway (or Metro Rail’s recently opened Expo Line), artisans, UCLA expats, etc. Near the Santa Monica pier, in the heart of downtown, you can find a cornucopia of tourist services and lovely beachside hotels, motels and cottages.
-The coast here is pure southern California beach (a lot like The OC’s Huntington Beach or Laguna Beach) for part of the way, and as you head north on the busy Rt.
-1 you will zip past broad sandy beaches with vast parking lots.
+A bit further north is Santa Monica, home of Santa Monica State Beach… and aging starlets, residents who commute to downtown Los Angeles on the Santa Monica Freeway (or Metro Rail’s recently opened Expo Line), artisans, UCLA expats, etc. Near the Santa Monica Pier, in the heart of downtown, you can find a cornucopia of tourist services and lovely beachside hotels, motels and cottages.
+The coast here is pure southern California beach (a lot like The OC’s Huntington Beach or Laguna Beach) for part of the way, and as you head north on the busy Pacific Coast Highway you’ll zip past a broad sandy beach Mecca, complete with vast parking lots.

-Once Rt.
-1 leaves Santa Monica, the coast gets more mountainous and the beaches are just beaches, reachable only by car and supported by a restaurant here and there.
-You’ll see the occasional motel when some canyon road meets Rt.
-1, but nothing of substance until you reach Malibu.
-Topanga State Beach, about halfway to Malibu, is the charming exception – and well worth a stop, especially if you’re interested in fishing.
+Once the Pacific Coast Highway leaves Santa Monica, the coast gets more mountainous and the beaches are just beaches, reachable only by car and supported by a restaurant here and there.
+You’ll see the occasional motel when some canyon road meets the Pacific Coast Highway, but nothing of substance until you reach Malibu.
+Topanga State Beach, about halfway to the main action in Malibu, is the charming exception and well worth a stop, especially if you’re interested in fishing.
 The Getty Villa art museum is nearby.

-As you drive up the coast and leave the Los Angeles beaches behind, things thins out — dotted by the occasional state or county park — and head into Ventura County.
+As you drive up the coast and leave the Los Angeles beaches behind, things thin out — dotted by the occasional state or county park — and head into Ventura County.
 Ventura and Oxnard provide a more laid-back place to enjoy the Los Angeles area’s beaches, and they’re definitely less expensive beach vacation options.
 Frankly, we’re big fans of all Ventura has to offer travelers.
 You may want to stop there or continue on to “The American Riviera” of Santa Barbara’s lovely beaches.

-Photo of Santa Monica Beach by cmonville via flickr (Creative Commons); Photo of Manhattan Beach by mbtrama via flickr (Creative Commons); Photo of Venice Beach in Los Angeles by caccamo via flickr (Creative Commons); Photo of Carbon Beach / Billionaire’s Beach in Malibu by tensaibuta via flickr (Creative Commons); and Photo of Surfrider at Surfrider by Omar Laribi via flickr (Creative Commons).
+Photo of Santa Monica Beach by cmonville via flickr (Creative Commons); Photo of Manhattan Beach by mbtrama via flickr (Creative Commons); Photo of Venice Beach Early Morning by Mike McBey via flickr (Creative Commons); Photo of Carbon Beach / Billionaire’s Beach in Malibu by tensaibuta via flickr (Creative Commons); and Photo of Surfrider at Surfrider by Omar Laribi via flickr (Creative Commons).